 Another instance of such unhistorical improvisation that is sometimes seen is the spelling “uncoördinated” (with a diaeresis over the second ‘o’).
-Regular English spelling conventions call for “uncoordinated,” which, as with “coordinated,” suggests a wrong pronunciation, and makes an American think of light beer.
+Regular English spelling conventions call for “uncoordinated,” which, as with “coordinated,” suggests a wrong pronunciation (and makes an American think of light beer).
 The usual device of a hyphen (as in “co-ordinated”) yields “unco-ordinated.”
 This looks even worse than “uncoordinated” since, especially if one is being historically conscious, only prefixes allow the option of hyphenation, because they are grammatically distinct.
-But unlike “co,” “unco” is not a prefix.
-(Though as readers of Robert Burns know, it can stand alone as an adjective or adverb.)
-“Unco” in this case is, to be sure, a joining of two prefixes.
+But unlike “co-,” “unco” is not a prefix.
+(As readers of Robert Burns know, it can stand alone as an adjective or adverb—but it’s still not a prefix.)
+“Unco-” in “uncoördinated” is, to be sure, a joining of two prefixes.
 But since combinations of two prefixes are somewhat unusual, and their separation from the main word by hyphens quite rare, “unco-,” when first seen, prompts the mind to try to interpret it as a single prefix, which leads to a dead end.
 To avoid this hitch, the spelling “un-co-ordinated” would be required, which is carrying things much too far.
 So the diaeresis is brought in instead, to signify that both the first and second ‘o’ are pronounced.

-Lest we carry this treatise unco far, we will stop, and place further discussions in the following appendix, if anyone wants to go farther.
+Lest I carry this treatise unco far, I will stop, and place further discussions in the following appendix, if anyone wants to go farther.

-Except in literary contexts, English-speakers (or at least, American-speakers) are not likely to be using the borrowed French word in its original, general sense, to mean “a brief summary” of whatever is being spoken of.
-If you do use it in this sense, we think it’s best to avoid ambiguity by treating the word as a foreign borrowing: spell it résumé, and italicize it as a foreign term.
+English-speakers (or at least, American-speakers) only rarely use the borrowed French word in its original, general sense, to mean “a brief summary” of whatever is being spoken of.
+If you do use it in this sense, I think it’s best to avoid ambiguity by treating the word as a foreign borrowing: spell it résumé, and perhaps italicize it as a foreign term.

 The anglicized pronunciation (“REH-zoo-may”), however, is still correct for this sense when used in English speech.
-Using the Frenchified English “RAY-zoo-may” is also an option, since it’s being treated as a French word.
+Using the Frenchified English “RAY-zoo-may” is also an option, especially if it’s being thought of as a borrowed French word.
 Like most English “French,” it’s really a half measure.
 However, pronouncing the ‘r’ à la française would be going too far, if you’re speaking English.
 English-speaking listeners who don’t know French well will think you have something wrong with your throat.
-Those who do know French well will think, quite correctly, that you’re being affected.
+Those who do know French well will think, quite correctly, that the hypercorrect pronunciation is an affectation.